-Amongst a number of trailblazing tours was the “Bach Cantata Pilgrimage” in 2000, during which the Choir performed all 198 of Johann Sebastian Bach’s sacred cantatas in more than 60 churches throughout Europe and America.
-The entire project recorded by the company’s record label Soli Deo Gloria was hailed as ‘one of the most ambitious musical projects of all time’ by Gramophone magazine.
+Amongst its many trailblazing tours was the Bach Cantata Pilgrimage in 2000, during which the Choir performed all 198 of Johann Sebastian Bach’s sacred cantatas in over 60 churches throughout Europe and North America.
+The entire project was recorded and released by the Monteverdi Choir & Orchestra’s record label, Soli Deo Gloria, with Gramophone hailing the venture as “one of the most ambitious musical projects of all time”.
 The Monteverdi Choir has over 150 recordings to its name and has won numerous prizes.

-In 2019, the Choir, alongside Gardiner and the EBS, showcased a new production of Handel’s “Semele”, which toured to some of Europe’s most celebrated concert halls including the Philharmonie de Paris, Barcelona’s Palau de la Música and Milan’s Teatro alla Scala.
-The highlights continued into the summer as the Choir joined Gardiner, the ORR and an international cast of soloists for critically acclaimed performances of Berlioz’ “Benvenuto Cellini” at the Festival Berlioz, Musikfest Berlin 2019, BBC Proms and Chateau de Versailles.
-The Choir rounds off the year with a series of debut performances in Russia and South America with the EBS, performing a programme of sacred music featuring works by Monteverdi, Carissimi, Purcell and Scarlatti.
+In 2019, the Choir showcased a new production of Handel’s “Semele” alongside Gardiner and the English Baroque Soloists, touring to celebrated halls across Europe, including Milan’s Teatro alla Scala.
+The highlights continued into the summer as the Choir joined Gardiner, the Orchestre Révolutionnaire et Romantique and an international cast of soloists for critically acclaimed performances of Berlioz’s “Benvenuto Cellini”.
+The Choir rounded off the year with a series of debut performances in Russia and South America, performing sacred choral works by Monteverdi, Carissimi, Purcell and Scarlatti.